alsamzu/LetsLearnJS/README.md

 # LetsLearnJS
-Simple JavaScript programs for beginners.
+This are simple JavaScript programs for beginners.